 Thiru.
 S. Akshayakumar was appointed by the Government of Tamil Nadu as Chairman, Tamil Nadu Electricity Regulatory Commission vide G.O.
 Ms. No.41, Energy (D1) Department dated 06.06.2014.
-He took charge on 09.06.2014.
-He was previously serving in TANGEDCO in various capacities and was lastly serving the TANGEDCO as Director (Transmission Projects).
+He took charge on 09.06.2014 and is continuing.
+He was previously serving in TANGEDCO in various capacities and was lastly serving the TANTRANSCO as Director (Transmission Projects).

 Thiru.
 G. Rajagopal was appointed by the Government of Tamil Nadu as Member, Tamil Nadu Electricity Regulatory Commission vide G.O.
 Ms. No.111, Energy (D1) Department dated 31.12.2013.
-He took charge on 09.01.2014.
+He took charge on 09.01.2014 and is continuing.
 He was previously serving in TANGEDCO as its Director (Finance).

-- Dr. T. Prabhakara Rao, I.A.S., (R) was appointed by the Government of Tamil Nadu as Member, Tamil Nadu Electricity Regulatory Commission vide G.O.
+Dr. T. Prabhakara Rao, I.A.S., (R) was appointed by the Government of Tamil Nadu as Member, Tamil Nadu Electricity Regulatory Commission vide G.O.
 Ms. No.15, Energy (D1) Department dated 17.02.2016.
-He took charge on 20.02.2016.
-He was previously serving the Government of Tamil Nadu as Additional Chief Secretary to Government, Transport Department. - 1.2.1 Consequent to the retirement of Thiru.
-S. Gunasekaran, Secretary, TNERC, on 10.11.2015 the Commission appointed Thiru.
-S. Chinnarajalu as Secretary in TNERC for a period of one year and he joined on 20.11.2015.
-Further, consequent to the retirement of Thiru.
-P. Mutusamy, Director (Engineering), TNERC on 31.5.2015, the Commission appointed Thiru.
-R.V.
-Sundararaman as Director (Engineering) in TNERC for a period of one year and he joined on 21.12.2015.
+He took charge on 20.02.2016 and is continuing, He was previously serving the Government of Tamil Nadu as Additional Chief Secretary to Government, Transport Department.

+1.2.1 During 2016-17, the following officers were occupying the post of Secretary and Directors.

+SI No. Name of the Officer Post occupied

+1 Thiru S. Chinnarajalu Secretary

+2 Thiru S. Balathandayuthapani Director (Tariff)

+3 Thiru R.V.
+Sundararaman Director (Engineering)

+4 Thiru K. Veeramani Director (Legal)